 Researchers also found that those who moderately followed the diet reduced their risk of Alzheimer’s by about a third.

-The diet plan features a wide variety of options, including fruits and vegetables, whole grains, nuts, poultry, and fish.
+The diet plan features various options, including fruits and vegetables, whole grains, nuts, poultry, and fish.

 5. THE WEIGHT WATCHERS DIET

 The Weight Watchers diet gained fifth place.
-Experts say, although designed to help people lose weight, its focus on healthier living makes it a smart overall diet to follow.
+Experts say that although it is designed to help people lose weight, its focus on healthier living makes it a smart overall diet to follow.

 Conclusion: